-The great Tamil temples of the south pierce the sky of just about every town, along with a network of sacred sites, shrines, holy trees, rocks and rivers, and ancient pilgrimage routes.
+From the 11th-century sculpted stonework of Brihadishvara to the great gateway towers of Madurai, the great Tamil temples of the south pierce the sky of just about every town.
+We'll organise tours with the most knowledgable local guides as you explore this great network of sacred sites including shrines, holy trees, rocks and rivers, and ancient pilgrimage routes.